-Regional Opportunity Initiatives, Inc., (ROI) will fund and assist a third cohort of school districts during the 2019-20 school year to engage in a 10-month design thinking process to better align PK-12 curricular and programmatic offerings with the education and workforce needs of their communities.
+Regional Opportunity Initiatives funds and assists cohorts of school districts through a 10-month design thinking process to better align PK-12 curricular and programmatic offerings with the education and workforce needs of their communities.
 This initiative has a particular focus on the Indiana Uplands’ key industry sectors: advanced manufacturing, life sciences, and national security and defense.

 - Every student is engaged in a relevant path to success.

 - Students graduate high school ready for post-secondary and career success.

 - Meaningful and ongoing collaboration occurs among schools, industry, and community.